apt install/uninstall

 sudo apt-get purge --auto-remove packagename

-• --auto-remove will remove any dependencies of the package that aren’t used by any other installed packages
+purge(instead ofremove) removes configuration files as well (system wide config files)--auto-removewill remove any dependencies of the package that aren’t used by any other installed packages